Digital fashion: Digital fashion education and research

-Nowadays, the fashion industry needs experts in digital fashion, equipped with the above-sketched knowledge and competences.
-Several Bachelor and Master programs in Fashion have in recent years integrated Digital Fashion courses.
+Nowadays, the fashion industry needs experts in digital fashion, equipped with the above-sketched knowledge and competencies.
+Several Bachelor and Master programs in Fashion have, in recent years, integrated Digital Fashion courses.

-Another example is Ravensbourne University's 'Digital Technology for Fashion Pathway,' launching October 2021.
+An example is Ravensbourne University's 'Digital Technology for Fashion Pathway,' launching October 2021.
 This new pathway will offer BA Fashion students the option to specialise in digital fashion with a focus on emerging technologies within this field.
 The Ravensbourne BA Fashion Class of 2020 paved the way for this new offering by collaborating with the gaming department and launching a digital fashion game live and in partnership with Twitch in July 2020, and featured in Forbes as 'Visionary.'

 In 2021, University for the Creative Arts became the first major arts university to launch a new postgraduate higher education degree in Digital Fashion, the first Master's course of its kind in the UK.
 This new course allows creative researchers to learn how to create garments which are completely free from the material world, and how to fit them digitally to a client – whether they are a model for a virtual catwalk, a social media influencer looking to boost their reach, a gaming avatar in need of a fashion edge or a movie character being given a bespoke costume.

 While there are not (yet) dedicated scientific journals devoted to the topic, several research activities have been done in the field.
-Among them, a dedicated conference has taken place in 2015 in Seoul, South Korea.
+Among them, a dedicated conference took place in 2015 in Seoul, South Korea.
 SComS - Studies in Communication Sciences, a Swiss-based Communication Journal, has published a special thematic section on Fashion communication: Between tradition and digital transformation.
 In July 2019, a conference titled FACTUM19 - Fashion Communication: between tradition and future digital developments has taken place in Ascona (Switzerland), whose proceedings are published by Springer.
 During FACTUM19, a document titled "Fashion Communication Research.
 A way ahead" has been published.

 Fashion is closely related with Art and Heritage.
 Several museums related to fashion have started to make their appearance in the past thirty years.
-Examples are the Museum Christian Dior Granville, the Museum Cristobal Balenciaga, The Armani Silos,The Museum Audemars Piguet.
+Examples are the Museum Christian Dior Granville, the Museum Cristobal Balenciaga, The Armani Silos, The Museum Audemars Piguet.
 Among the most important initiatives to digitize fashion history, thus making such heritage available to researchers, practitioners and all interested people, two projects can be mentioned: Europeana Fashion and We Wear Culture by Google Arts and Culture.